Problems We Found In Nashville's Drinking Water

 Kezia Snipe | Hydroviv Research Analyst

-For Hydroviv’s assessment of tap water in Nashville, TN, we aggregated water quality test data from Metro Water Services, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
+For Hydroviv’s assessment of Nashville's water quality, we aggregated water quality test data from Metro Water Services, the city’s water provider and the U.S. Environmental Protection Agency (EPA), as well as from samples that we collect and analyze.
 We cross reference these data with toxicity studies in the scientific and medical literature, and look at upcoming regulatory changes.
 The water filters that we offer in Nashville are optimized with this research in mind.

 Source Of Nashville Drinking Water

-Nashville’s water supply comes from the Cumberland River, which provides a steady source of water for both the K.R.
+Nashville’s tap and drinking water supply comes from the Cumberland River, which provides a steady source of water for both the K.R.
 Harrington and Omohundro water filtration plants.

 Lead In Nashville Drinking Water